Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Introduction

 \section{Introduction}

-In this paper, we propose Pairwise-Distance Estimators (PaiDEs) as a non-sample based method for estimating epistemic uncertainty in deep ensembles with probabilistic outputs for regression tasks.
+In this paper, we propose Pairwise Epistemic Estimators (PairEpEsts) as a non-sample based method for estimating epistemic uncertainty in deep ensembles with probabilistic outputs for regression tasks.
 Epistemic uncertainty, often distinguished from aleatoric uncertainty, reflects a model's ignorance and can be reduced by increasing the amount of data available \citep{hora1996aleatory,der2009aleatory,hullermeier2021aleatoric}.
 The significance of epistemic uncertainty is particularly pronounced in safety-critical systems, where a single erroneous prediction could lead to catastrophic consequences \citep{morales2019dealing}.
 Moreover, leveraging epistemic uncertainty proves beneficial as an acquisition criterion for active learning strategies \citep{houlsby2011bayesian}.

 Previously Monte Carlo (MC) methods have been employed for estimating epistemic uncertainty, in regression tasks, due to the absence of closed-form expressions in most modeling scenarios \citep{depeweg2018decomposition, berry2023normalizing}.
 However, as the output dimension increases, these MC methods require a large number of samples to get accurate estimates.
-PaiDEs offer one non-sample based alternative for estimating information-based criterion in ensemble regression models with probabilistic outputs \citep{kolchinsky2017estimating}.
+PairEpEsts leverage Pairwise-Distance Estimators (PaiDEs), which provide a non-sample-based alternative for estimating information-theoretic criteria in ensemble regression models with probabilistic outputs \citep{kolchinsky2017estimating}.

-Ensembles can be conceptualized as committees, with each ensemble component serving as a committee member \citep{rokach2010pattern}.
-PaiDEs synthesize the consensus amongst a committee of probabilistic learners by calculating the distributional distance between each pair of committee members.
-Distributional distance is a measure of similarity between two probability distributions.
-PaiDEs aggregate the pairwise distributional distances in a way that accurately estimates the differential entropy of the entire ensemble.
-Assuming that the pairwise distances can be efficiently calculated, PaiDEs provide an efficient way to estimate epistemic uncertainty that is not sample-dependent. \autoref{fig:disagreement_cartoon} illustrates a pair of committee members in agreement with low epistemic uncertainty (i.e., small distributional distance) on the right, and another pair in disagreement with high epistemic uncertainty (i.e., large distributional distance) on the left.
+Ensembles can be seen as committees, with each component acting as a member \citep{rokach2010pattern}.
+PairEpEsts synthesize the consensus amongst a committee of probabilistic learners by calculating the distributional distance between each pair of committee members.
+Aggregating these distances allows accurate estimation of the mutual information between the model output and weight distribution.
+When pairwise distances are efficiently computable, PairEpEsts offer a fast, sample-free method to estimate epistemic uncertainty. \autoref{fig:disagreement_cartoon} shows committee members in agreement with low uncertainty (small distance) and disagreement with high uncertainty (large distance).